shader-slang/slang/docs/proposals/006-artifact-container-format.md

 For any cache that is persistant how naming occurs probably is important.
 Because

-* Our 'options' aren't going to make much sense with other compilers
+* Our 'options' aren't going to make much sense with other compilers (if we want the standard to be more broadly applicable)
-* Our combinations of options aren't going to make much sense with other compilers
 * The options we have will not remain static
 * Having an indirection is useful from an application development and shipping perspective
 * That the *name* perhaps doesn't always have to indicate every aspect of a compilation

-One idea touched on in this document is to move 'namining' as a user space problem.
+One idea touched on in this document is to move 'naming' into a user space problem.
 That compilations are defined by the combination of 'named' options.
 In order to produce a shader cache name we have a concatination of names.
 The order can be user specified.
 Order could also break down into "directory" hierarchy as necessary.

 Some options will need to be part of some order.
 This is perhaps all a little abstract so as an example